aardperera/Git-and-GitHub-for-Beginners/index.md

 # Git & GitHub for Beginners!

 <p align="justify">This is just an introduction about Git and GitHub for those who might be interested in.
+In this article, you will understand what Git is and how to use it on the remote repository platforms, like GitHub.
 Whether you are an absolute beginner or an experienced user, you will be guided through all images and clear instructions.</p>

 ## Content